Healthy Homes Assessment Harbour View

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effect on the 1st July 2021?
-Landlords are now required to make sure their Harbour View rental properties meet the minimum Healthy Homes Standards within 90 days of a renewed or new tenancy and all private rentals are required to be completely in compliance by July 1st 2024.
+Did you have any idea that the Healthy Homes Standards came into in force on July 1, 2021?
+Landlords must make sure that their Harbour View rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rentals are required to be fully certified by 1 July 2024.

 The areas that are covered by the Healthy Homes Standards are:

-We will assess the rental property you have in order to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessing, we will advise you or your property manager about any work required. needs to be done, and offer an assessment report that includes all the necessary information for your tenancy contract’s Healthy Home Statement of Compliance.
+We will evaluate your rental property to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+After the assessment, we will advise you or your property manager of the work required. needs to be completed, and provide an assessment report that includes all the details required to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-We’re fully independent assessors of rental property, and are completely certified to evaluate both Healthy Homes and Homefit.
+We are fully independent assessors of rental properties and are fully certified to evaluate each of Healthy Homes and Homefit.

 Call Now (04) 280 6791